Distributed Mode¶

 Serialization¶

 We choose reflect-cpp as the serialization library.
-It is a reflection-based C++20 serialization library, which can serialize basic structs automatically, avoid a lot of boilerplate code.
+It is a reflection-based C++20 serialization library, which can serialize basic structs automatically, avoiding a lot of boilerplate code.

 Network¶